Ihboras/Ihboras.github.io/_posts/2024-07-01-Anime-Score-Prediction.markdown

 date: 2024-07-01
 img: Anime Logo.png
 alt: A collage of anime characters used as a logo
-description: This project aims to predict target vairable anime "Score" from feautures using various machine learning models.
+description: This project aims to predict target vairable anime "Score" from features using various machine learning models.
 ---

 # Anime Score Prediction Project